Keyboard shortcuts

 Monofilament Screen Guard

 A rolled up strip of plastic, which when unrolled and split apart, produces a near invisible 2m high mesh of monofilament wires which can be anchored by its integral adhesive strips across a doorway or corridor.
 Spotting the mesh suffers a Herculean penalty unless the observer is making a slow and methodical search.
 Running full pelt into the mesh inflicts 1d3 damage to every unarmored Hit Location.
 A single use device, the screen guard can be affixed in two modes.
 The first merely blocks a passageway, remaining as a barrier unless cut through with some sort of vibroknife or vibrosword (6AP, 6HP).
-The second uses a weaker bond, enabling the mesh to entrap the victim as its pulled from its anchor points (entangling)
+The second uses a weaker bond, enabling the mesh to entrap the victim as its pulled from its anchor points (entangling).

 Stun Cuffs